vfm2/is601-miniproject/dockerPage.md

 #### Docker what?

 Docker creates a container of all of your applications dependencies.
 The containerized method makes running your application easier to deploy and run in linux environments.
-Docker creates an image using a docker file specifying the packages needed for code deployment.
+Docker creates an image using a docker file specifying the components needed for code deployment.
 For example, if you want to run your code on an empty serve.
-The docker image containing the needed packages will upload those configurations to the server and allow the code to run flawlessly.
+The docker image containing the needed components will upload those configurations to the server and allow the code to run flawlessly.

 #### How does Docker improve productivity?